 “Maybe if we ask politely he will kneel down low enough for you to hop on, yes, yes ,yes… hop on she could,” added the Kalah-wa, actually trying to be sensible and helpful for once.

 “No it’s ok.
 I think I found the animal that is right for me,” I said and pointed to the creature standing directly under the Giraffe.

 As I hopped onto the miniature horse that had been standing underneath the giraffe, Grandpa took my back pack and tied it onto the little horse.
 The kalah-wa sat up on the horse’s head and made himself quite comfortable.

 “His name his Soquili. little one.” said the Kalah-wa

 “How do you know?”

 “He told me, that’s what he did.
-Spoke to me says his name.
+Spoke to me, says his name.
 Soquili his name.
 Yes it is.”

 I looked around to see what Grandpa was doing.
 I knew he had a fondness for Zebras, mostly because Grandma liked the stripes.
 I was expecting him to choose the Zebra as his companion but he surprised me by being all ready to go upon the giraffe.
 I asked Grandpa what all these people where doing here and where we were all riding too.
 He told me that he had entered us into the Great Elemental Race that takes place every year.
-Grandpa rode in the race every year but he was getting old now and was bringing me along in the hope that in the years to come I would represent our people in the race.
+Grandpa rode in the race every year but he was getting old now and was bringing me along in the hope that in the years to come I would represent our family in the race.